oscovida/oscovida/tools/pelican/content/plots.rst

 -  The curve shows as 7-day rolling mean to provide a smoother line than the noisier individual data points (in particular with fewer cases per day).
 This leads to non-integer values.

+- [The curve for China starts at a higher value than 10, as the first recorded value was 548.
+We could manually correct this.]

 Plot 7: Comparison of daily new deaths with other countries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~